Eating Disorders (ED) Team

 Who We See in the Eating Disorders Service

-Eating disorders involve disturbed eating habits and weight control behaviour that disrupts a person’s physical and psychosocial functioning.
+Eating Disorders/Difficulties affect day to day eating habits that disrupt a person’s physical and psychosocial functioning.

-Disturbed eating habits may take the form of restricted food intake, strict dietary rules, preoccupation with food, and altered mealtime behaviours.
+• Disturbed eating habits may take the form of restricted food intake; adherence to strict dietary rules; pre-occupation with food; and altered mealtime behaviours.

-Disturbed weight control behaviour can include excessive exercise, self-induced vomiting and misuse of laxatives.
+• Accompanying weight control behaviours can include excessive exercise; self-induced vomiting; and misuse of laxatives/ diuretics.

-Sufferers can experience dramatic personality changes, fatigue, apathy, social withdrawal, and extreme preoccupation with food, weight and shape.
+• A person can experience significant distress; fatigue; apathy; social withdrawal; and extreme preoccupation with food, weight and body shape.

-Eating disorders are serious as they carry medical consequences including growth problems, heart problems and, in some cases can be fatal.
+• Eating disorders are serious as they can carry medical consequences including faltered growth; heart problems; and in some cases, can be fatal.

 WHAT YOU MIGHT SEE US FOR